-It is often thought that the use of offal and other food by-products in pet food is done only to provide a source of filler, to increase profit margins.
-I hope you have come to understand that this is not so, necessarily.
+It is often thought that the use of animal organs and other food by-products in pet food is a bad thing, done only to provide a source of filler, to increase profit margins.
+I hope you have come to understand that this is not so.

 However, there is a much BIGGER issue here for us, as pet owners.
 The environmental and humanitarian aspect to creating unnecessary food waste is having a huge impact on our world today.
 Read this interesting article from Wysong Learn entitled Are By-Products bad?

 Has the light bulb come on for you?
 It's time for all of us to wake up!
 Offal is awsome food for dogs.